Mury12/pomodoro/README.md

 # Vue Pomodoro
 A simple Pomodoro technique helper written in VueJS♥.

->This is a free software and you can distribute following the MIT liscense.
+>This is a free software and you can distribute following the MIT license.